 - Work with the students in your school to help them think of ways to be allies when someone is teased or bullied for any reason.
 (Check out the lesson: Making Decisions: Ally or Bystander)

 - Discuss gender with students by helping them to see how gender stereotypes are limiting.
 Share literature and images with them of people who achieve that do not conform to traditional gender roles.
-(Check out ideas in the lesson plan: Biographies: Determined Girls, Successful Women — Boys and Men Determined to Live Their Dreams, or the bibliography: Looking at Gender Identity with Books for Students.)
+(Check out ideas in the lesson plan: Biographies: Courageous, Diverse Role Models for Students, or the booklist: Challenging Gender Limits with Picture Books.)

 - Hold an evening event for parents and caregivers in your school community to help people understand the complexity of gender and the importance of gender inclusive classrooms for all students.
 Share with families how to talk about gender in ways that are affirming and developmentally appropriate.